 12 Reasons Arguments In A Relationship Can Be Healthy

-If you find yourself wondering is it normal to fight every day in a relationship, it’s evident that you and your partner have a go at each other more often than not.
-These outbursts can feel unsettling in the moment.
+Do you find yourself wondering is it normal to fight every day in a relationship or how often do couples fight in a healthy relationship?
+There is a good chance that you and your partner have a go at each other more often than not.
+These outbursts can feel unsettling when they erupt and while the tension lasts.
 But rest assured, as long as they’re not the result of some major issues, arguments in a relationship are a good sign.

 1. You are capable of discussing problems